mistval/kotoba/README.md

 }
 ```

-Then create a file in the root directory called **api_keys.json**.
+Also in the **config** directory, create a file called **api_keys.json**.
 It contains your API keys for external services.
 You can leave the keys blank, but you must create the file as shown below:

 ```json
 {